Medullary bone: Calcium metabolism

 The "shell gland" in the oviduct of the egg-laying chicken can secret about 5 g of calcium carbonate within 20 hours.
 In an egg-laying chicken, there is about 0.5 M of calcium, 98% of which is in the medullary and cortical bone.
-The cost of laying eggs is 0.05 M/day. "n egg-laying chicken on a low calcium diet has a constant mass of medullary bone after laying 6 eggs, but consistently loses about 5 g of mass in cortical bone per egg.
+The cost of laying eggs is 0.05 M/day. "an egg-laying chicken on a low calcium diet has a constant mass of medullary bone after laying 6 eggs, but consistently loses about 5 g of mass in cortical bone per egg.
 After laying 6 eggs, 40% of cortical mass is lost.

 During eggshell formation or pregnancy, a female animal requires calcium to form the eggshell or the embryo bones.
 In most mammals, and the turtles, the rate of calcium consumption and bone reabsorption are both in the range of 1–5 mg Ca/kg body weight/hr.
 This is true even in cows, though cows are unusual among mammals in that their colostrum is significantly more enriched in calcium than subsequent milk, so bone reabsorption may become insufficient after parturition, resulting in milk fever.
 In contrast, in the chicken, consumption is ~40 and bone reabsorption is ~25.
 The MB makes up for this serious shortfall.
 The medullary bone can be mobilized at a rate of 10–15× faster than cortical bone, and 2× as fast as epiphysis, making it the most labile source of calcium in the bird.